 - 1. Writing coursework/curriculum plan - 2.
 Completing 60 credits including 30 of dissertation (BIOL 8990) - 3.
 Meeting minimum academic residency requirements - 4.
-Forming Advisory and Examination Committees - 5.
+Forming Advisory Committees by end of 2nd semester - 5.
 Meeting annually with Advisory Committee - 6.
 Passing the Preliminary Exam in the 2nd year (3rd semester) - 7.
 Writing and defending a research proposal (defense of the research proposal is considered part of the Comprehensive Exam) in the 2nd or 3rd year - 8.
-Writing and defending dissertation (2 or more publishable units)† - paperwork required-see Program Coordinator
+Writing and defending dissertation (2 or more publishable units)†

+^{} paperwork required-see Program Coordinator

-[†] Publishable units are expected to reflect original work, advancing knowledge in your field, and should be submitted for peer review in ISI-ranked journals.
-Technical reports, literature reviews, and other similar products often help build a body of work that shows domain expertise; these efforts are in many cases encouraged.
-However, these products cannot substitute for primary peer-reviewed publications for the completion of a successful doctoral dissertation.
+[†] Publishable units are expected to reflect original contributions, advancing knowledge in your field, and should be suitable for publication in peer reviewed ISI-ranked journals.
+Technical reports and literature reviews often help build a body of work that shows domain expertise; these efforts are in many cases encouraged.
+However, for the completion of a successful doctoral dissertation, these products should not substitute for manuscripts or dissertation chapters prepared for the primary peer-reviewed literature